Omeche/NLP/News_Classification/README.md

 - Ensure that the `news_category_model.pkl` file is present in the root directory.
 - Check compatibility of `scikit-learn` versions when loading the model.

+You can view the deployed version of the app [here](https://omeche-nlp-news-classificationapp-lyoatt.streamlit.app/).

 📬 Contact
-Feel free to reach out to me at (mailto:omechetochiagmail.com) for any questions or collaborations!
+Feel free to reach out to me at (mailto:omechetochi@gmail.com) for any questions or collaborations!